 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 - Johnson, Daniel F. Irish Emigration to New England Through the Port of Saint John, New Brunswick Canada 1841-1849.
 Baltimore, Maryland: Clearfield, 1996.
 Print.

 - Donovan, George Francis.
 The Pre-Revolutionary Irish in Massachusetts 1620-1775.
 Menasha, WI: Geroge Banta Publsihing Co., 1932.
 Print.

 - Sullivan, Sir Edward.
 The Book of Kells 3rd Edition.
 New York: Crescent Books, 1986.
 Print.
 (ISBN 0-517-61987-3).

 - Colletta, John P. They Came In Ships.
 Salt Lake City: Ancestry, 1993.
 Print.

 The Dunn Family Crest was acquired from the Houseofnames.com archives.
 The Dunn Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 2 December 2013 at 23:06.
+This page was last modified on 8 January 2016 at 14:18.